pmd/pmd/docs/pages/pmd/rules/pom/errorprone.md

 **Priority:** Medium (3)

-While Maven will not failed if you use an invalid type for a dependency in the dependency management section, it will not also uses the dependency.
+If you use an invalid dependency type in the dependency management section, Maven doesn't fail.
+Instead, the entry is just ignored, which might have the effect, that the wrong version of the dependency is used.

+The following types are considered valid: pom, jar, maven-plugin, ejb, war, ear, rar, par.

 ```
 //dependencyManagement/dependency/type/text[not(contains('pom, jar, maven-plugin, ejb, war, ear, rar, par',@Image))]